I am interested in how digitalization transforms existing businesses and makes new businesses possible.

-I am a supporter of the Responsible Research in Business & Management network and a co-signer of the Vision 2030 position paper which means that I believe that management research should produce “useful and credible knowledge that addresses problems important to business and society.”
+I am a supporter of the Responsible Research in Business & Management (RRBM) network and a co-signer of the Vision 2030 position paper which means that I believe that management research should produce “useful and credible knowledge that addresses problems important to business and society.”

 I am a member of the following academic societies: